Augustus III of Poland: Personal life and criticism

 In 1732, a French priest named Gabriel Piotr Baudouin founded the first orphanage in Poland, situated in Warsaw's Old Town.
-The facility was later moved to the nearby Warecki Square (now Warsaw Uprising Square), and in 1758 Augustus III decreed that the new institution be called Szpital Generalny Dzieciątka Jezus (The General Hospital of Infant Jesus).
+The facility was later moved to the nearby Warecki Square (now Warsaw Insurgents Square), and in 1758 Augustus III decreed that the new institution be called Szpital Generalny Dzieciątka Jezus (The General Hospital of Infant Jesus).
 The newly established hospital expanded its operations into treating not only orphans but also the sick and the poor.
 Augustus remained a charitable man throughout his life and donated to the hospital.
 His successor, Stanisław Augustus, also contributed to the cause.

 Despite his charitable manner, Augustus was viewed in Poland as an impotent monarch, obese, plump, ugly and lazy sybarite with no interest in the affairs of the state.
 Such harsh critique and opinion continues to this day.
 On the other hand, historian Jacek Staszewski was able to find a description of Augustus' character in the Dresden archives in the late 1980s; he was considered an honest and affectionate man, who was widely respected during his reign by both the Saxons and the Poles.
 In his personal life, Augustus was a devoted husband to Maria Josepha, with whom he had sixteen children.
-Unlike his father who was a notorious womanizer, he was never unfaithful and enjoyed spending time with his spouse, uncommon among the royalty in those days.
+Unlike his father who was a notorious womanizer, he was never unfaithful and enjoyed spending time with his wife, uncommon among the royalty in those days.
 He also favoured hunting.